Anchormen/sql4es/README.md

 Some SQL statements or Elasticsearch features that are ***not (yet) supported***:

-- UPDATE is not supported, although it is possible to update documents by inserting values for an existing _id
+- ~~UPDATE is not supported, although it is possible to update documents by inserting values for an existing _id~~
+  - added in 0.7.2.1: it is now possible to executes updates like UPDATE index.type SET myInt=100 WHERE myString = 'hundred'
-- Not possible to INSERT nestested objects
+- ~~Not possible to INSERT nestested objects~~
+  - added in 0.7.2.1 using double quotes: INSERT INTO mytype ("myObject.nestedDoc.myInt") VALUES (1)
 - Not possible to specify offsets (OFFSET offset or LIMIT offset, number)
 - ~~Fields with type 'nested' are not supported because this type requires different methods to query and retrieve data.~~
   - added in 0.6.2.1: Nested types are detected by the driver and queries on those fields are executed accordingly
 - Parent child relationships are not supported.
 It is currently not possible to index or retrieve fields of this type.
 - Elasticsearch features like ~~full text search, highlighting,~~ suggestions and  templates are not supported.
   - added in 0.6.2.1: full text search can be done using *_search = '…'* and highlighting trough *SELECT highlight(some-field) FROM …*

 ### Concepts